OpenSourceEconomics/epp_topics/src/epp_topics/numerical_optimization/optimization_algorithms/screencast/slides.md

 - Make your function more stable

-- Try to make your function smooth
+- Make your function smooth

 ---